Switch Configuration Manager workloads to Intune

 Check compliance for co-managed devices

-Users can use Software Center to check the compliance of their co-managed Windows 10 devices regardless of whether conditional access is managed by Configuration Manager or Intune.
+Users can use Software Center to check the compliance of their co-managed Windows 10 devices whether conditional access is managed by Configuration Manager or Intune.
 Users can also check compliance by using the Company Portal app when conditional access is managed by Intune.

 Use the following resources to help you manage the workloads that you switch to Intune: